postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 * Format text with bold, emphasis, and blockquotes
 * Add images, links, and code blocks

-As you work, select the **Preview** tab to see how your documentation will appear and to make sure it's formatted correctly.
+As you work, select the **Preview** tab to review how your documentation will appear and to make sure it's formatted correctly.
 To continue editing, select the **Markdown** tab.

 > Leave a blank line before and after [block elements](https://daringfireball.net/projects/markdown/syntax#block) (such as headings, paragraphs, and lists) to avoid any formatting issues.